M64GitHub/movy/README.md

 You can use [demos/simple_game.zig](./demos/simple_game.zig) as a starter / template.

-movy is still evolving — an open playground for anyone who believes the terminal can glow again.

 ## Showcase: Built with movy

 | Project | Description | Preview |